Tell the Trump Administration: Protect us from methane and toxic gas leaks from fracked-gas wells on federal lands!

 Medical Specialty: Family Medicine

-PSR Affiliation: President of Austin PSR, Former PSR Board member
+PSR Affiliation: Vice President of Texas PSR, Former PSR Board member

 School Affiliation: Director of University of Texas at Austin’s Family Wellness Center